Harris-Nazir/WeatherApp/README.md

 The API used was from https://openweathermap.org/current

-Built with html, css, and Js.
+Built with Javascript, HTML, and CSS

 Find the weather in any place